inbo/tutorials/content/tutorials/sql_styleguide/index.md

 * SQL-keywords (SELECT, FROM, JOIN, WHERE, GROUP BY, ...) are written in capitals
 * Table names and field names are capitalized as they are defined in the database
-* Use short and meaningfull aliases and write them in lowercase
+* Use short and meaningful aliases and write them in lowercase
 * Use a new line for each field in the SELECT-statement and each argument in the WHERE and GROUP BY clause
 * Put the comma in front of the line in SELECT and GROUP BY statements
 * Indent each field in the SELECT-statement and each argument in the WHERE and GROUP BY clause